Man arrested after 22 tonnes of cheddar cheese stolen from London dairy

 Detectives investigating the theft of more than £300,000 worth of high-end cheddar cheese have made an arrest.

-Metropolitan Police announced they have arrested a 63-year-old man on suspicion of fraud by false representation and handling stolen goods.
+Metropolitan Police has arrested a 63-year-old man on suspicion of fraud by false representation and handling stolen goods.

+Neal’s Yard Dairy, based in Southwark, south London, said it delivered 950 wheels of cheddar to an alleged fraudster posing as a wholesale distributor for a major French retailer but said it never received payment.

 A Scotland Yard spokesman said: “On Monday, October 21, police received a report of the theft of a large quantity of cheese from a manufacturer based in Southwark.